 Ensure your website’s images powerfully support your message like this:

 - Don’t be afraid to show personality.
 Try to be more authentic in your photos—not posed.
 (As I’ve talked about before, inauthentic photos just don’t cut it!)
 Get photos where you and your team members are actually doing day-to-day stuff in your environment.
-You want to capture the personality of your business and what it actually feels like to work with you…so stop trying to imitate corporate stock photos (even though Emilia Clarke makes it pretty hilarious).
+You want to capture the personality of your business and what it actually feels like to work with you…so stop trying to imitate corporate stock photos.

 - Maximize variety.
 Get an assortment of shots, not just headshots.
 You want different angles, backgrounds, colors and textures.
 You’ll want some with people looking at the camera and some where they’re invested in an activity.
 Get creative and versatile; you’ll end up with a stronger selection to choose from.